akesterson/mercy/README.md

 * Patient: "That's so great!
 I'll come pick it up right away.
 Now I won't die because my medication is too *!#&$# expensive!"

 Then everyone rides dinosaurs into the sunset, happy and healthy.
 It's pretty awesome.

+(That's the idea anyway.
+WE'll see if reality follows.)